09Jeanette/09Jeanette.github.io/README.md

 ## Projects
 ### 1. E-commerce System (Java)

 **Description:** Developed an e-commerce system that allows users to browse products, add them to a cart, and proceed with secure checkout.
-The system includes user authentication, product management, and order tracking.

 - **Technologies Used:** Java , Spring Boot , postgreSQL , Tomcat , Bootstrap.